JudSze/UPM_internship/mouse/readme.md

     * it contains targeted sequencing data of normal and tumorous tissue of DEN-treated mouses

 ### Description of RefCDS object
+* there can be Windows-specific problems that arose, therefore it is worth running buildref in Linux environment
 ```diff
 !
 GCF_000001635.26_GRCm38.p6_genomic.fna
 ```